ChhoengRamekh/database/README.md

-//select the student who not have the teacher incharge id have email hengvongkol and not the parent id PT004
+**select the student who not have the teacher incharge id have email hengvongkol and not the parent id PT004**

 select * from tblstudent